mayankhassija/mayankhassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *being idealistic really helps you overcome some of the many obstacles put in your path.*
+> *many hear about what happened, only the smartest in the crowd ever ask why it happened.*

 </div>
 <!-- quote-end -->